 This is a legitimate job that most companies hire out remotely because with cloud storage systems audio can be loaded and transcribed from anywhere with an internet connection.

 Some online transcription jobs involve legal topics, interviews, or any other range of topics.
-While some projects will require a little bit more experience and training, most of these jobs require no experience at all.
+While some projects will require a little bit more experience and training, most of these jobs require no experience at all and allow you to work from home.

 Businesses looking for transcribers generally have two main requirements: 1) A good understanding of the English language and 2) a decent typing speed.